 where a is the lattice parameter (nearest-neighbor distance).
-Because of time restrictions, we will be focusing on the small-q spin wave excitations in this experiment, where we may expand the sine function in the dispersion relation to obtain the approximate expression definition.
-More generally, we should also include the possibility of magnetic anisotropy in the system, because in real spin systems the moments prefer to point along one particular crystallographic direction.
+Because of time restrictions, we will be focusing on the small-q spin wave excitations in this experiment, where we may expand the sine function in the dispersion relation to obtain the approximate expression of magnetic anisotropy in the system, because in real spin systems the moments prefer to point along one particular crystallographic direction.
 This is represented by the gap parameter, Δ .
 This particular direction is called the magnetic easy axis, and represents the energy required to rotate the spins away from this easy direction.
 Then for a completely isotropic system, $\Delta \equiv 0$.
 A "soft" ferromagnet is one where Δ is small, which judging from Fig. 7 is the case for the present system.
 For a "hard" or "permanent" magnet, such as on your refrigerator, this costs a lot of energy, and Δ will be large.